Fixer Upper is saying goodbye.

-Country Living ranked every episode of the Fixer Upper and The Cheat Sheet chose some favorites, presented here in order of airing.
-To find out why America loves the Gaines family so much, review these 15 treasured moments from the show Fixer Upper.
+Country Living ranked every episode of the Fixer Upper, and The Cheat Sheet chose some favorites, presented here in order of airing.
+To find out why America loves the Gaines family so much, review these 15 treasured moments from Fixer Upper.

 1. Season 1: “Looking Old But Feeling New”

 The Gaineses showed Doug and Lacy McNamee three homes in Castle Heights, Texas, and when they chose one, the Gaineses got to work creating an upgraded place in the old, charming neighborhood.